 “I love the number of charities there are to choose from.
 Chances are everyone can find a charity from the list that is personally significant.
 I talk up Charity Miles whenever I get the chance and wear my Charity Miles shirt proudly.”

-In regard to her career as an author Caroline stated, “I write middle grade novels (books for upper elementary and middle school kids) and picture books.
+In regard to her career as an author, Caroline stated, “I write middle-grade novels (books for upper elementary and middle school kids) and picture books.
 It's the most amazing job in the world.
-Like running, writing is a one- step-after-the-next process.
+Like running, writing is a- step-after-the-next process.
 It can be full of setbacks and wrong turns.
-But just like familiar rhythms of a run, there's a deep satisfaction in returning to a manuscript and digger deeper, going wider until the words on the page sing.
+But just like the familiar rhythms of a run, there's a deep satisfaction in returning to a manuscript and digger deeper, going wider until the words on the page sing.

 Good luck with your next 1000 miles Caroline!
 We wish you and your husband all the best going forward!

 Do you have an interesting Charity Miles story?
 Share it with us!